Step 4: Create a solution

 8. View your solution

-- If you want to see the deployed solution, copy-paste the solution URL that is shown in the terminal window.
+- To see the deployed solution, copy-paste the solution URL that is shown in the terminal window.

 - In the example, the URL would be